benmarwick/How-To-Do-Archaeological-Science-Using-R/README.md

-This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
-Please see the page "Get Started" at https://bookdown.org/ for how to compile this example.
+This is a early draft edited volume of contributions to the  'How To Do Archaeological Science Using R' forum of the 2017 Society of American Archaeology annual meeting.

-You can find the preview of this example at https://bookdown.org/yihui/bookdown-demo/
+You can view this volume at  https://benmarwick.github.io/How-To-Do-Archaeological-Science-Using-R/